kastur/interdroid-vdb/README.txt

 The latest source repository tree is accessible through Git at:

-git@github.com:interdroid/Interdroid-Versioned-Databases.git
+git@github.com:interdroid/interdroid-vdb

-You can send bug reports, feature requests, cries for help, or descriptions of interesting way in which you have used SmartSockets to: palmer at cs.vu.nl
+You can send bug reports, feature requests, cries for help, or descriptions of interesting way in which you have used this project to: palmer at cs.vu.nl

 Legal stuff:
 ------------